 3) Mount Sniktau - Front Range

 If you’re new to hiking and climbing at altitude, or the idea of summiting a mountain makes you nervous, you may want to start with Mount Sniktau.
 This gentle climb involves just 1,800 feet of gain and is less than 4 miles round-trip.
 You get a significant boost by starting at Loveland Pass high above tree-line.
 Make sure you study this route as a wrong turn can take you deep into the mountains on accident.
 Of the best 13ers in Colorado, this is likely the best for beginners.
-Click here for the route guide.

 4) Fletcher Mountain - Ten Mile Range

 Fletcher Peak is the first 13er on this list that offers a bit of a challenge.
 The trail ends on this route a good ways from the peak, requiring bushwhacking and scrambling skill along with solid route-finding.
 However it’s a rather short climb, making it a fun day-trip for experienced hikers and climbers.
 Bring traction and an ice axe, as snow and ice are common in the gullies on this route late into the year.
-Click here for the route guide.

 5) Atlantic Peak - Ten Mile Range

 Atlantic Peak is one of the state’s centennial 13ers, the tallest 100 mountains in the state.
 Named for the continental divide just to the north, it’s a quiet peak you can see just a short distance away from the crowded summit of Quandary Peak.
 The route is not for novices, with significant bushwhacking and route-finding involved.
 While it never exceeds class 2 difficulty, it’s a long day that’s best saved for more experienced climbers.
 It’s a great intermediate peak on this list of the best 13ers in Colorado.
-Click here for the route guide.

 6) Broken Hand Peak - Sangre de Christo Range

 If you want to climb Crestone Peak or Crestone Needle, you will likely have to pass through Broken Hand Pass.
 If you’ve thought about climbing the namesake peak that towers over the pass, you’ve had a great idea.
 The class 3 route to the summit is the most difficult on this list by far, with a long approach hike to south colony lake and a difficult scramble up to the pass and summit.
 The views from the summit of the Crestones and Kit Carson are worth all the struggle, and gives Broken Hand Peak a strong place on the ist of best 13ers in Colorado.
-Click here for the route guide.

 7) Horseshoe Mountain - Mosquito Range

 Horseshoe Mountains takes the final place on the list of best 13ers in Colorado for its accessibility and distinctive shape.
 An old mining road near the Mount Sherman trailhead provides easy hiking access up to the summit, making it a class 1 trip despite the massive cirque and cliffs on the peak.
 Once again, despite being very close to a fourteener, it sees very little traffic most days.
 Enjoy the summit and trail to yourself!
-Click here for the route guide.

 Best 13ers in Colorado | 7 Great Hikes

 As you can seee, there are great options for climbing Colorado’s 13ers.
 You’ll find amazing peace and solitude compared to the 14ers, and have many more options to choose from ranging from class 1 hikes to class 5 climbs.
 These 7 options are just a sampling of the best 13ers in Colorado: there are more than 650 to choose from scattered throughout the state.
 Now that you’ve got a few ideas, get out there and climb one of the best 13ers in Colorado.
 Click here to view all my 13er route guides in one place.
-I also recommend this guide site for even more 13er route guides.
+I also recommend this website for even more 13er route guides.